vivekkpai/gettingandcleaningdata_courseproject/CodeBook.md

 we choose to have underscores in our names rather than not.

-*   Since values for measures are averages across a (*subject*, *activity*) pair, value of each (subject, activity, measure) may be taken to be an independent observation.
+*   Since values for measures are averages across a (*subject*, *activity*) pair, value of each (*subject*, *activity*, *measure*) may be taken to be an independent observation.
 This is not the case in the original data set where each observations has multiple measures that are computed "at the same time"

 *   Its easy to read; not having underscores makes it very difficult to read and locate data during exploration